yuan-kuan/zasa/README.md

 ZASA is an offline application.
 It needs an internet connection when the user visits it the first time, wants to update it with a later version and backup/sync up the database.
 Other times, it works offline, with all the data and photos store locally in the browser (It will not work with the browser that blocks or does not support local storage & indexed DB).

-This takes a web application (later PWA) form to ensure maximum platform support.
+This takes a progressive web application form to ensure maximum platform support.
 As long as the device can run a browser, it can install ZASA.

 ### To run and develop it